-The PBED Code implements the vision for the Corridor as established in the Regulating Plan (a part of the Zoning District Map; See Sec.20-5).
-The Regulating Plan shall provide general guidance to property owners, developers, and the City on the form, character, and intensity of future development within key locations along the corridor.
+The PBED Code implements the vision for the Corridor as established in the Zoning Ordinance and Zoning District Map and consistent with the City's Comprehensive Plan.
+The PBED Code shall provide general guidance to property owners, developers, and the City on the form, character, and intensity of future development within key locations along the corridor.
 Creation of different Character Zones within the Corridor enables specific site and locational standards to be enumerated and applied.
 Clear graphic standards are provided for location, height, and building elements.
 Such standards promote adjacency predictability, flexibility in land use, walkable mixed-use development, transitions to existing neighborhoods, and transportation choice.

-II.
+Section 2.
 Components of the PBED Code

-2.1 The Regulating Plan (Zoning District Map)
+2.1 The Zoning District Map

-The Regulating Plan for the Corridor shall be the official zoning map.
+The Zoning District Map for the Corridor shall be the official zoning map governing the PBED Code.
 It shall establish the development standards for all lots within the Corridor including:

-- 2.1.1 Character Zones The Corridor is distinguished into different "Character Zones".
+2.1.1 Character Zones - The Corridor is distinguished into different "Character Zones".
 Each Character Zone is intended to create a distinct urban form different from other Character Zone.
 Each Character Zone shall establish use and building standards including height, bulk, building and parking location, and functional design.
-The Regulating Plan classifies all lots with the Corridor into one of eight Character Zones. - 2.1.2 Special Frontage Standards Special Frontage Standards establish exceptions and/or special conditions for all buildings along designated streets.
+The Regulating Plan classifies all lots with the Corridor into one of eight Character Zones.

+- 2.1.2 Special Frontage Standards Special Frontage Standards establish exceptions and/or special conditions for all buildings along designated streets.
 Special Frontage Standards shall apply in addition to the underlying Character Zone standards. - 2.1.3 Street Designations The Street Designations on the Regulating Plan include Pedestrian Priority Street, the Boulevard, and General Streets within the Corridor. - 2.1.4 Required and Recommended Civic Space The Required and Recommended Civic Space indicates where Paseos and Plazas are to be established to implement the vision for the Corridor.